 None more so than the health care/medical industry.
 In the past month alone, 71% of healthcare deals posted on Opportunity Network were related to COVID-19, representing $885 million in deal value.

 The network has seen a six-fold increase in connections as the 28,000+ members look to the online platform to help keep their firms running.
 Ivan Mangone, General Manager of Progetti Medical Equipment Solutions is one such member.

 “Our company has tripled our production of monitoring equipment, defibrillators, and ventilator parts.
 We’re aiming to get as much equipment where it’s needed, as quickly as possible.
 Through Opportunity Network we received many requests worldwide.
 Unfortunately after the export lockdown for some devices we have been forced not to support our customers,” shared Mangone.

 “As medical and critical care manufacturers we are at the forefront of this need.
 We’re fully supporting hospitals, front line workers, patients, and all others through this emergency.”

 The company was founded in 1991 by chemist and international medical management specialist, Cesare Mangone.
 Today, it’s one of the main defibrillator producers in the world, as well as one of the biggest international players in the medical sector.
 Originally based in Milan, the company has since moved to the North-West of Italy, near Turin.
-The epicentre of Italy’s COVID-19 outbreak.
+The epicenter of Italy’s COVID-19 outbreak.

-“The medical sector is now living a bright period in terms of production and profit,” says Mangone, “But we can’t forget that this situation is the result of years of little to no investment in the Hospital sector.
+“The medical sector is now living a bright period in terms of production and profit,”says Mangone, “But we can’t forget that this situation is the result of years of little to no investment in the hospital sector.
 We have to learn now how to do better in the future.”